10 of the most endangered animals in Europe in 2025

 Each of the animals below faces a unique set of challenges and threats, making it all the more important to educate ourselves on how to conserve their declining populations.
 From the Mediterranean monk seal, which has an estimated population of around 400, to the Bavarian pine vole, which has fewer than 50 individuals remaining, discover some of the most endangered animals in Europe below.

-How many wild hamsters are left?
 While it’s not known exactly how many hamsters are left in the wild, we do know that they’re critically endangered.
 Their range has shrunk by an estimated 94% in France and 75% in Eastern Europe.
 According to the IUCN, if no conservation efforts are taken to protect the wild hamster population, it risks becoming extinct within three decades.

-Why is the wild hamster endangered?
 The causes behind the decline of the wild hamster population are complex and unclear.
 However, it’s thought that a driving factor is habitat loss and fragmentation, caused by the building of infrastructure and roads as well as agricultural practices.
 The lifespan of the wild hamster is very short—one to two years.
 Because of this, they would need to produce two litters per year just to maintain their current population levels.

-What is a Karpathos frog?
 The Karpathos frog (Pelophylax cerigensis) is typically a green or brown colour with dark patterns and markings.
 Like most frog species, they have powerful hind legs that enable them to jump relatively far distances for their size and webbed feet that are adapted for swimming.
 They have large eyes on the sides of the top of their heads, enabling them to see even when sitting in water.

 Karpathos frogs are native to the small Greek island of Karpathos.
 They’re known to inhabit only two of its small freshwater rivers, living in slow or still waters.

-Bavarian pine vole
+3. Bavarian pine voles

-What is a Bavarian pine vole?
-A Bavarian pine vole (Microtus bavaricus) is a very rare, small rodent that is only around 10 centimetres (4 inches) long, weighing just 18 to 28 grams (less than one ounce).
+The Bavarian pine vole (Microtus bavaricus) is a very rare, small rodent that is only around 10 centimetres (4 inches) long, weighing just 18 to 28 grams (less than one ounce).

 Found hidden in the underground passageways of the Northern Limestone Alps in Austria and parts of southern Bavaria, its brownish fur and small tail provides camouflage.
 This tiny vole is a herbivore, with a diet made up mostly of roots, grasses, and herbs.

-Sette Fratelli cave salamander
+4. Sette Fratelli cave salamanders

 Sette Fratelli cave salamanders live in the forests and rocky areas of Sardinia, Italy.
 Their habitat is restricted to the Sette Fratelli mountain, between 200 to 800 metres (650 to 2,600 feet) above sea level, with an estimated range of only 70 square kilometres (27 square miles).

-How many Sette Fratelli cave salamanders are left?
-While the exact number of individuals is unknown, the IUCN Red List classifies this species as critically endangered, and its population is reported to be declining.
+While the exact number of Sette Fratelli cave salamanders left in the wild is unknown, the IUCN Red List classifies this species as critically endangered, and its population is reported to be declining.

 Other European salamander species are also at risk from diseases that are caused by certain fungal infections, which have significantly reduced global amphibian populations.

-Peña de Francia rock lizard
+5. Peña de Francia rock lizards

-What is a Peña de Francia rock lizard?
-One of the most endangered animals in Europe, Peña de Francia rock lizards (Iberolacerta martinezricai) are relatively small reptiles with distinctive bright green patterns on their mostly dark brown to black bodies.
+Peña de Francia rock lizards (Iberolacerta martinezricai) are relatively small reptiles with distinctive bright green patterns on their mostly dark brown to black bodies.
 They usually have slender, long bodies, long tails, and relatively short limbs.
 Like most lizard species, they have triangular heads, with eyes that sit on the tops of the sides of their heads.

 They’re found in Spain, specifically in rocky areas at high altitudes, such as mountain peaks.

-Why is the Peña de Francia rock lizard endangered?
 The construction of roads in the habitats of this lizard species poses a threat to its survival.
 Seasonal tourism is also a huge factor, causing an increasing number of all-terrain vehicles to be used within their habitat.
 Climate change may also play a role in the population decline of the Peña de Francia rock lizard, due to temperature shifts, altered habitats, and the increased risk of wildfire.

-Aeolian wall lizard
+6. Aeolian wall lizards

 What is an Aeolian wall lizard?
-The Aeolian wall lizard, (Podarcis raffonei) is a small lizard species native to specific areas of shrubland and mountain regions within the Aeolian Islands in Italy.
+The Aeolian wall lizard (Podarcis raffonei) is a small lizard species native to specific areas of shrubland and mountain regions within the Aeolian Islands in Italy.
 They’re known to inhabit a few isolated places on Vulcano Island, as well as very small rocky islets.

 Aeolian wall lizards have relatively slender bodies, with flat, triangular-shaped heads.
 These lizards are agile climbers and often found on walls—as the name would suggest—and rocky outcrops.
 Their longer tails help them balance, but they can be detached from their bodies to help them escape from a threat.

-Why is the Aeolian wall lizard endangered?
 The introduction of alien species to the Aeolian wall lizard’s narrow range of habitat, including non-native predators and competitors, has put the survival of the species at risk.
 Collecting Aeolian wall lizards and removing them from the wild for scientific research purposes also has contributed to the decline of their population.

-Oltenia blind mole-rat
+7. Oltenia blind mole-rats

 Oltenia blind mole-rats are found in Romania, in steppe and forest-steppe grasslands.

-Why is the Oltenia blind mole-rat endangered?
 Blind mole-rats have historically been treated as pests in agriculture, receiving no protection from European laws.
 When spotted in farms and gardens, they have often been killed.
 The Oltenia blind mole-rat is also threatened by habitat loss, as humans are converting land for agriculture in their habitats.

 The angelshark is found in the Mediterranean Sea, the Aegean Sea, around the Canary Islands, and around the coasts of Great Britain and Ireland, though its historical range is larger.
 Its presence is uncertain in many regions it once inhabited.

-How many angelsharks are left?
 Angelsharks are critically endangered.
 While exact numbers aren’t known, it’s reported that the population is decreasing.

-Why is the angelshark endangered?
 There are several factors contributing to the endangered status of angelsharks.
 They have historically been targeted by the commercial fishing industry for their meat and fins, which has been a significant cause of their population decline.
 They’re also often unintentionally caught as bycatch in other fishing gear, including trawl nets and longlines.
 As the species has a slow reproductive rate, they are more susceptible to overfishing.

-What is a Balearic shearwater?
 The Balearic shearwater (Puffinus mauretanicus) is a medium-sized, long-winged seabird that breeds exclusively in Spain’s Balearic Islands.
 During the breeding season, it can also be found foraging on the Iberian peninsula as well as in Algeria and Morocco.
 After the breeding season, the species moves to the coasts of southwestern Europe, including Spain, Portugal, France, and the UK.
 Despite their scientific name, they are not closely related to Atlantic puffins.

-How many Balearic shearwaters are left?
 The Balearic shearwater is critically endangered, and there are only about 19,000 individual birds remaining.
 Its population is reportedly decreasing in number.

-Why is the Balearic shearwater endangered?
 Currently, the greatest threat to Balearic shearwaters is bycatch—the accidental catching of these birds by fishermen.
 Bycatch is sadly an issue that affects many animals around the world, including marine mammals and turtles.
 Predation by introduced species—including rats, cats, and genets—is also an issue.
 Acute pollution events like oil spills also threaten this species.
 Oil spills can remove the natural waterproof coating from a seabird’s feathers.
 When they are no longer waterproofed, these birds may experience effects like hypothermia.

 IFAW is actively committed to the protection of endangered species in Europe and around the world, and they need your help.
 Preserving biodiversity is vital for animals, people, and the planet.